codeguy/php-the-right-way/_includes/language-highlights.md

     > php hello.php world
     Hello, world

-### Built-in, command line web server

-Starting with PHP 5.4, you can develop locally on a PHP-enabled web server without the hassle of installing and configuring a full-fledged web server.
-To start the server, from your web root:

-    > php -S localhost:8000

  * [Learn about running PHP from the command line][php-cli]
- * [Learn about the built-in, command line web server][cli-server]
+ * [Learn about setting up Windows to run PHP from the command line][php-cli-windows]

 [Back to Top](#top){.top}